aleksei0807/react-images-uploader/README.md

 `git push origin master`

+Write your true name, version, description, keywords, author, bugs and homepage in package.json.

+Write your name in LICENSE.

 Write code of your component in `src/index.jsx`.
 Base styles for your component - `styles/style.styl`.
 Style themes for your component - `styles/themes`.
 Put your component's examples in `examples/src` and `examples/pages`.

 ## Run build